2022IsHere/Embedded-linux/lab9/Readme.md

 You can now copy your ledon / ledoff binaries (from lab4/4.0) to cgi-bin folder.
 Remember to rename them with suffix .cgi to comply with your cgi configuration.
 Test.

+**NOTE** that in order to be able to play with gpio, you need to be member of gpio group.
+But, who is 'you' in this case?
+Not the user 'pi', but user 'www-data'.
+If you add group memberships to any user, the new settings apply only to processes started after the update --> you need to restart lighttpd process as well, so that the cgi programs can inherit gpio membership as well.

 ## Step 3: Develop CGI programs using C

 In a more realistic setup you would want to give parameters for the binary executable.
 In the led on/off case you might want have more generic interface for any GPIO pin and operate it with http commands like `https://xx.xx.xx.xx/cgi-bin/set-gpio.gci?pin=12&state=1`